Understanding the Underused Housing Tax (UHT) and Its Implications

 Short answer: No, not yet.

-The federal government (Liberal government) has publicly proposed cancelling UHT in the future
+The federal government (Liberal government) has proposed cancelling UHT in the future.

 👉 Until legislation is officially passed, UHT remains legally in effect.